esgrid/blog-mini-project/fullStackWithReact.md

 ----
 ## The Task: Building a Blog

 It is hard to believe but once upon a time there was something called a web log (or "blog" for short).
 In those days, people actually wrote significant writings, either for themselves or for others to read.
-This was, of course, before more and more instantaneous technologies would violently command your attention (whilst you naively think that you are interested in these things), turning you into (paradoxically) a click-bait thirsty individual...
+This was, of course, before more and more instantaneous technologies would violently command your attention (whilst you naively think that you are interested in these things), turning you into (paradoxically) a click-bait thirsty and less attentive individual...

 ### Back to a Blog